Sony's much loved XM4 headphones are gearing up for Black Friday

-There are more than a few of us here at Android Central looking to upgrade our headphones soon.
-Thankfully, the Black Friday Sony WH-1000XM4 deals are gearing up to provide a chunky discount on that high MSRP over the next few weeks, possibly even before the big day itself.
+Now's the time folks, we're seeing the Black Friday Sony WH-1000XM4 deals go live around the world at loads of stores.
+The US seems to be getting some absolutely massive discounts as a range of retailers have just knocked $100 off the MSRP of $350. $249 for arguably the best noise-cancelling headphones on the planet is an insanely good deal, we wouldn't hold out for anything better anytime soon.

-Priced at $350/£350 before discounts, they're certainly a premium piece of kit.
-But given the exceptional audio quality and improved noise-canceling, they really are a pair of headphones you'll adore for years.
+Priced at $350/£350 before reductions, they're certainly a premium piece of kit and we did see a lot of retailers recently put them back up to full price, but given the newly-reduced prices are cheaper than the old deals in most places, we're totally fine with that.
+Given the exceptional audio quality and improved noise-canceling, they really are a pair of headphones you'll adore for years.
 We use them for commuting, working, and casual use in-between.
 They're that comfortable, and the 30-hour battery life won't have you irritably reaching for a recharge in the middle of a workday.
 Even the best wireless earbuds continue to disappoint with their batteries compared to the best wireless headphones.
 That, and a fully-realized soundscape with zero compromises.
 So yes, we like them a lot, as you can see with our detailed Sony WH-1000XM4 review.

 At the time of writing, prices in the US seem to have gone back up to full price at most stores.
 We've regularly seen them knocked down to $278 regularly over the last 12 months, though.
 Plus, just a few weeks ago, Amazon had a frankly bonkers $248 Sony WH-1000XM4 deal.
 That all-time low might not be back for Black Friday, especially as demand will see these babies sell loads ahead of Christmas, but we certainly think you should avoid paying anything more than $278, given that price is never far away.